 2. When can we apply?

-The deadline for all application submissions is February 28th, 2017 (applications must be postmarked by this date).
+The deadline for all application submissions for 2018 is to be determined. (applications must be postmarked by this date).

 3. When will we know if we are invited to apply for a health or education grant?

 Invitations will be sent out in early January, and should be received by organizations by January 15th.
 Please note that an invitation to apply does not guarantee funding.